Privacy Notice – SCC Employees / Contractors

 - Because it is in our legitimate interest.
 We also sometimes process your information in pursuit of our legitimate interests to:

-- improve our business and operate it efficiently and legally;
+- improve our business (including internal communications and engagement activities) and operate it efficiently and legally;

 - prevent fraud; and